destiny-index/nyaa-transmission/README.md

 This gem adds magnet links for the given anime from "nyaa.si" to transmission.
-By default it will look for 1080p episodes from HorribleSubs.
+By default it will look for 1080p episodes from EraiRaws.

 # Quickstart